Unable to Locate Complete Label Info

 Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.

-California Natural Dog Food is a grain-based kibble using a modest amount of lamb, chicken or herring meals as its main source of animal protein, thus earning the brand 3.5 stars.
+California Natural is a plant-based kibble using a modest amount of lamb and chicken meals or herring as its main sources of animal protein, thus earning the brand 3.5 stars.